 Soon his family and friends discovered that they could purchase quality green coffee from him.
 And since drinking coffee in East African culture is something you often do with others rather than by yourself, word spread fast, and before long, his coffee was being distributed in stores across the West Coast.

 By 2016, following the requests of American friends who prefer roasted coffee, Efrem began experimenting with his own roasting techniques.
-This, too, took off, and he partnered with Seattle's Anchorhead Coffee Roasters to have his coffee roasted.
-Two years later, the Boon Boona Roastery and Café was born.
+This, too, took off over the course of two years Boon Boona Roastery and Café was born.

 Today, Boon Boona has formed long-lasting, sustainable relationships with coffee producers, exporters and importers in Ethiopia, Rwanda, Burundi, Kenya, and many more African nations, with a focus on supporting woman-owned growers.
 This means that we're not only able to source some of the best coffee from Africa, but we're also able to share a larger share of our profits directly with the growers, while helping develop the African coffee industry.